IreneGohtami/Xendit_PreAssessment/README.md

 Backend API for Github Comments [GET, POST, DELTE] & Members [GET, POST].
-Developed in NodeJS (with Express) & MongoDB
+Developed in NodeJS (with Express) & MongoDB.
 Default database configuration is set to remote URL

 To run on localhost: